Nio Inc.: Public listing

 In September 2018, Nio listed on NYSE after raising about $1 billion selling American depositary shares at $6.26 apiece.
 The shares started trading under the symbol NIO.

 In 2018, while Nio was preparing for an IPO, the company told investors that they were building a new factory in Shanghai.
 Then in March 2019, Nio disclosed that the factory would never be built.
 According to former employees, construction had never started.
 Investors sued and accused Nio's promoters, which included Morgan Stanley and Goldman Sachs, of negligence in examining Nio's financial statements.

-Its profitability has been so poor that it was bailed out by the Chinese Government organs in 2020.
+In 2020 Nio received a significant investment from the Chinese government to help it survive.
 In 2023, it was investigated by the SEC over disclosure of CCP officials in key positions.
-Although Nio’s stock price on the NYSE has risen in August and September 2023, it has yet to make a net profit and underperformed Q2 expectations.
+Although Nio's stock price on the NYSE has risen in August and September 2023, it has yet to make a net profit and underperformed Q2 expectations.